Cultured Guru Logo

 Sourdough Graham Crackers Nutrition

 Each sourdough graham cracker in my recipe contains 56 calories, making them a relatively light snack.
-With 2.2 grams of total fat and 1.3 grams of saturated fat per cracker, these treats offer a balanced fat content.
+With 2.2 grams of total fat and 1.3 grams of saturated fat per cracker, they also offer a balanced fat content.

-The crackers have 8.6 grams of carbohydrates, including 2.8 grams of sugar, providing a sweet yet wholesome bite.
-Each cracker contains 1 gram of protein, contributing to its nutritional value.
+The crackers have 8.6 grams of carbohydrates, including 2.8 grams of sugar.
 They are moderate in salt with 70.6 mg of sodium, making them a satisfying and nutritious snack or dessert base.

 How to Store Sourdough Graham Crackers